snubwoody/www/src/articles/gui-in-rust.md

 ### Async

 I didn't get to this part but I was always wondering how async would be handled.
-GUI's are inherently async and you might to write async code, such as HTTP requests.
+GUI's are inherently async and you may need to write async code, such as HTTP requests.
 The key problem here is how rust's async functions work: they are lazy.

 In Javascript and Dart you can call an async function from a sync function and it will run in the background.